GDWired/GDOfSerial/README.md

 # <p align="center">GDOfSerial (Godot 3.5)</p>

-openFramwork serial standalone for Godot
+openFramwork serial standalone for Godot, is a part of GDWired (https://github.com/GDWired).

 Works on macOS and Windows (Linux WIP)